Joint Focal Meeting InZentIM and COST CA18115 (TRIBES)

 Social Integration of Migrants in Schools – Developing Professional Skills for Bullying Prevention and Positive Social Relationships

-The Joint Focal Meeting of InZentIM and COST CA18115 “Transnational Collaboration on Bullying, Migration, and Integration at School Level” aims to map the field regarding the interrelations between bullying, migration, and integration at the school and classroom level.
-The Meeting is hosted by the Interdisciplinary Center for Integration and Migration Research (InZentIM) at the University of Duisburg-Essen.
+The Joint Focal Meeting of InZentIM and COST CA18115 “Transnational Collaboration on Bullying, Migration, and Integration at School Level” (COST Action Chair: Prof. James O'Higgins Norman) aimed to map the field regarding the interrelations between bullying, migration, and integration at the school and classroom level.
+The Meeting was hosted by the Interdisciplinary Center for Integration and Migration Research (InZentIM) at the University of Duisburg-Essen.

 The COST Action works “towards ensuring integration, reducing bullying/enhancing the safety/well-being of refugee/migrant students, and all students in EU secondary schools, aiding in the social stability of both the individual/society” (Memorandum of Understanding, COST, 2018, p.
 2.).